By Dave Allston

 The most earth-shattering proposal came in June of 1961 when Mayor Charlotte Whitton blindsided council and announced that the City would sell a vast majority of the land, particularly in the area between Churchill and Holland, to private interests.

-Whitton proposed to widen Byron Ave, eliminate the dead ends of side streets in Wellington Village by extending the mall to Byron, and sell the land alongside as individual building lots.
+Whitton proposed to widen Byron Ave, eliminate the dead ends of side streets in Wellington Village by extending them all to Byron, and sell the land alongside as individual building lots.
 Whitton saw the land sale as an opportunity to help reduce the Ottawa Transportation Commission debt.

 “The plan is premature,” said Alderman Howard Henry.
 “We are not yet in a position to know what we should do with that right-of-way.
 But we are not going to sell it off to some private builders and then find out we should have kept it, as we did with the McKellar Golf Course.”